blcdevs/api/README.md

      - DB_NAME=exchange_rates
      - CRON_TIMEOUT=60000
       ```
-  5. Run the migrations to set up the database
+  5. Run the migrations to set up the database.
+    NOTE: Just a quick note, my seeder command was not working so, I'll say you should use the docker image for the backend api.
       - Run all seeders
         ```
          md-seed run